 At Seravo, we are not just tech professionals taking care of website hosting and upkeep.
-We are also parents, brothers, sisters, relatives, friends, part of society.
+We are also parents, brothers, sisters, relatives, friends – we are part of society.
 We are all inhabitants of the planet that is our home.
 We feel the duty and obligation in the name of our loved ones to responsibly run our business.

-As individuals, we strive to be more in balance with the impact we have on the environment.
-We also aspire to be a better company, taking responsibility for our ecological footprint.
-We have taken steps to make sure that we are carbon-neutral, and one day we want to move even further: to become carbon negative.
+As individuals, we strive to be more considerate of the impact we have on the environment.
+We also aspire to be a better company, taking responsibility for how we operate as a business entity and monitor our ecological footprint.

 In 2019 we moved our server cluster in Sweden to a data center ran by Binero Cloud that uses 100% renewable energy.
 All the excess thermal energy produced by the data center is put to good use in the district heating of the area, which helps the data center to achieve an astonishing PUE value of 1,05.